cfpb/django-flags/docs/conditions.md

 ### `parameter`

-Allows a flag to be enabled based on a GET parameter with the name given as the condition's value.
+Allows a flag to be enabled if a GET parameter with the condition's value as its name exists for a request.

 ```python
 FLAGS = {'MY_FLAG': [{'condition': 'parameter', 'value': 'my_flag_param'}]}